KYoon/vuejs-animations/tutorial_steps.md

  * dynamic components `is="component-name"`
  * component root nodes

-We will primarily be focusing on the first two bullets in this tutorial.
-So let's dive in and see how to implement these!
+So let's dive in and see how to implement some transitions!

  ### Step-1 First Transition

 Open the app in your favorite text editor.
 Here you'll see a functioning todo list app with no transitions applied.
 After playing around with it you'll notice that some of the actions can be pretty jarring.
-This can be solved with some transitions.
+Let's fix this.
 A good place to start is the `createItem` component.
 This component is made up of an `<input>` tag and some `<a>` tag action buttons.
 You can see that they are rendered conditionally using a `v-if` so that they are only visible when there is actually some text in the input box.
 This way we only allow the user to add an item when there is something to add.
 Let's add a transition to these buttons so that showing and hiding them is a little smoother and easier on the eyes.

 First, we need to wrap our conditionally rendered html in a `<transition></transition>` tag.